amireh/jsgrep/packages/jsgrok-ql/README.md

     # Object is not empty but has neither "a" nor "b" for properties
     { ^a, ^b }

-    # Object has the "a" property with a value of type Type
+    # Object has the "a" property with a value of a numerical type
-    { a: Type }
+    { a: :number }

-    # Object has the "a" property with a value of type other than Type
+    # Object has the "a" property with a value of type other than a number
-    { a: ^Type }
+    { a: ^:number }

 Module exports matcher
 ----------------------